 - Your target audience – who will you be targeting your fundraising efforts at?
 If you are selling to school families, a product which will be of benefit to them will sell better than one which doesn’t.
 For example, reusable food pouches and beeswax lunch wraps would be a good choice, but a voucher for a skydive may not.

 - Product choice – selling the same thing again and again is off putting.
 Mix up the products you choose to sell to maximise sales.

 - Let people know – people have a choice to purchase the product from you, or to buy it elsewhere.
 Let them know the amount of money your school will receive from each product by purchasing it from you.
 This is especially important if the product is cheaper elsewhere.

-For more advice and tips on hosting a successful fundraiser, be sure to check out our other handy articles and resources.
+For more advice and tips on hosting a successful fundraiser, be sure to check out our other handy articles.